-Equip yourself with the knowledge and expertise necessary for a career in HR with a management - human resources emphasis bachelor's degree from the University of Wisconsin-Eau Claire.
+Equip yourself with the knowledge and expertise necessary for a career in HR with a human resource management bachelor's degree from the University of Wisconsin-Eau Claire.

 Through unique projects, work-study assignments, competitions, internships and study abroad, you’ll gain real-world experience, make connections and learn best practices in the world of business and management.
 You’ll also feel supported.
 Our expert faculty care about you and your future, and they work hard to create a supportive community where you’ll feel motivated to do your best.

 Program curriculum is intentionally designed for you to be able to immediately enter the HR field upon graduation.
 Not only will you leave UW-Eau Claire with 500 hours of relevant HR experience, you’ll also have passed the Society for Human Resource Management (SHRM) Certified Professional (SHRM-CP) exam.
 This certification proves your knowledge of — and competency within — HR practices and demonstrates your ability to do your job well.

 Combine these achievements with your strengthened communication, teamwork, interviewing, time management and problem-solving skills, and your resume is sure to stand out in today’s competitive job market.

 Relevant student organizations.
 UW-Eau Claire houses one of the largest SHRM chapters in the area.
 This club meets regularly for learning, networking and volunteering opportunities.
 Explore the ingredients for a strong resume, identify what skills employers are looking for and learn how to create a positive brand for yourself.

 Regional and national competitions.
 Demonstrate your expertise at the Wisconsin SHRM Student Conference and HR Games Competition, events HR students regularly participate in and win awards at.
 These competitions are excellent ways to meet other HR professionals and sharpen your presentation, negotiation, demonstration, and problem-solving skills.